quasarframework/quasar/docs/src/pages/quasar-cli/developing-cordova-apps/troubleshooting-and-tips.md

 Java JDK: installed 1.8.0
 Android SDK: installed true
 Android target: not installed
 Android SDK not found.
 Make sure that it is installed.
-If it is not at the default location, set the ANDROID_HOME environment variable.
+If it is not at the default location, set the ANDROID_HOME (or ANDROID_SDK_ROOT) environment variable.
 Gradle: not installed
 Could not find gradle wrapper within Android SDK.
 Might need to update your Android SDK.
 Looked here: /home/your_user/Android/Sdk/tools/templates/gradle/wrapper